advance100/doc_webpack/plugins.md

 A (webpack) plugin is a object that has an `apply` method with one parameter, the compiler.
-For example, a plugin is a function, and the function prototype defines a `apply` method.
-But you also can define a "class" with the `apply` method.
+For example, a plugin is a function, and the function prototype defines an `apply` method.
+But you can also define a "class" with the `apply` method.

-Many objects in webpack extends the Tapable class, which exposes a `plugin` method.
-And with the `plugin` method, plugins can use that to bind custom stuff.
+Many objects in webpack extend the Tapable class, which exposes a `plugin` method.
+And with the `plugin` method, plugins can bind custom stuff.

-The following example is the Compiler exposing the `"compile"` plugin interface, which is called when the Compiler compiles
+The following example is the Compiler exposing the `"compile"` plugin interface, which is called when the Compiler compiles.

 ``` javascript
 compiler.plugin("compile", function(params) {